The Yes Men: George W. Bush

 One of the Yes Men's first pranks was the satirical website gwbush.com, established for the 2000 US presidential election to draw attention to alleged hypocrisies on Bush's actual website.
-When asked about the site in a press conference on May 21, 1999, Bush responded that the website had gone too far in criticizing him.
+When asked about gwbush.com in a May 1999 press conference, Bush responded that the site had gone too far in criticizing him.

-In 2004, the Yes Men went on tour posing as the group "Yes, Bush Can!" and encouraged supporters to sign a "Patriot Pledge" agreeing to keep nuclear waste in their back yards and send their children off to war.
-They appeared at the 2004 Republican National Convention and drove across the country at first in an RV with a George W. Bush body wrap, and then in a painted van.
+In 2004, the Yes Men went on tour masquerading as the group "Yes, Bush Can!".
+They encouraged supporters to sign a "Patriot Pledge" agreeing to keep nuclear waste in their back yards and to send their children off to war.
+The Yes Men appeared at the 2004 Republican National Convention, and drove across the country, initially in an RV with a George W. Bush body wrap, and then in a painted van.

 Ice Age Petition

-The Yes Men posed as working as part of the Bush-Cheney campaign.
-They carried around a petition asking for signatures to support global warming because America's competing countries will suffer while America only bears minor side effects.
+The Yes Men posed as workers in the 2004 Bush-Cheney reelection campaign.
+They circulated a petition asking for signatures to support global warming because America's competing countries will suffer, while America will only bear minor side effects.

 Dow Chemical

 On December 3, 2004, the twentieth anniversary of the Bhopal disaster, Andy Bichlbaum appeared on BBC World as "Jude Finisterra", a Dow Chemical spokesman.
-Dow is the owner of Union Carbide, the company responsible for the chemical disaster in Bhopal, India on December 3, 1984.
+Dow is the owner of the Union Carbide Corporation (UCC), the company responsible for the chemical disaster in Bhopal, India on December 3, 1984.
 An estimated 3,800 people died immediately from the hazardous chemicals and thousands more were killed by the plume from the UCC plant during the next few days.
 The Indian government reported that more than half a million people were exposed to the gas, leading to numerous early and late health defects.
 The Bhopal Disaster became one of the worst chemical disasters in history and the name Bhopal became synonymous with industrial catastrophe.
 Immediately after the disaster, UCC began attempts to dissociate itself from responsibility for the gas leak.
 The Indian Supreme Court eventually mediated a settlement in which UCC accepted moral responsibility and agreed to pay $470 million to the Indian government to be distributed to claimants as a full and final settlement.
 The average amount to families of the dead was $2,200.
-Warren M. Anderson, who led the Union Carbide during the Bhopal disaster of 1984, died in 2014 at the age of 92 after fleeing to the United States; his wife, Lillian, stated Anderson suffered "25 years of unfair treatment."
+Warren M. Anderson, who led Union Carbide during the Bhopal disaster of 1984, died in 2014 at the age of 92 after fleeing to the U.S.; his wife Lillian stated that her husband Warren had suffered "25 years of unfair treatment."

 On their fake Dow Chemical website, the Yes Men said that Dow Chemical Company had no intention whatsoever of repairing the damage.
 The real company received considerable backlash, and both the real Dow and the phony Dow denied the statements, but Dow took no real action.